 The research I have carried out on tool development has been based on accident studies, field trials and my experience in both demining and in manufacturing in small workshops.
-The research led to the evolution of the following criteria and constraints.
-I believe that these are essential requirements when designing hand-tools for use when excavating anti-personnel blast mines.
+The research led to identifying the following criteria and constraints.
+I believe that these are essential requirements when designing hand tools for use when excavating anti personnel (AP) blast mines.
 Tools used during other demining activities may not have the same requirements.

 1. The user’s hand should be as far as possible from any accidental initiation – usually as least 30cm from the point of any tool.

 2. The material used to make the tool must be sufficiently malleable for it to distort rather than break in any AP blast mine detonation – this usually prevents the use of high carbon steels.